 4 Basil leaf (chopped)

 1 1bs Okro (whole)

 Clean, core, and season fish with the salt and pepper and partially fry then set aside.

-Sauté the onions and bell peppers for a few minutes the add the coconut milk and water, stir then add the fish.
+Sauté the onions and bell peppers for a few minutes then add the coconut milk and water, stir then add the fish.
 Let it set for a few minutes until it starts heating up.
-At this point you will need to constantly stir milk with a spoon - do not stir the fish but keep the milk in constant movement with spoon.
+At this point you will need to constantly stir milk with a spoon - do not stir the fish but keep the milk in constant movement with the spoon.
 The milk will start to curdle if you do not maintain the constant motion.
 You can turn fish after one side is cooked.
-Let the soup continue boiling and bubble until fish is cooked and soup is thickened.
+Let the soup continue boiling and bubble until the fish is cooked and soup is thickened.
 Taste for flavor, add salt and pepper to taste.
 5 minutes before you turn off the stove, add the okro to the soup.